TAXIIProject/taxiiproject.github.io/documentation/service-profiles/file-hash-rep/index.md

 5. Give yourself a name.
 This example uses "Mark's Malware Metadata Mart"

 For the sake of example, we'll assume that the table containing File Hash and Confidence is a SQL Table that looks like the table below.
-The table is named :code:`file_hash_reputation` and has an index on md5_hash.
+The table is named `file_hash_reputation` and has an index on md5_hash.